benjaminpeto/NOTES-react-testing/README.md

 # NOTES: Testing in React for beginners with Jest

-These notes were taken by following along [this](https://leveluptutorials.com/tutorials/react-testing-for-beginners/react-testing-for-beginners) tutorial from LevelUpTutorial.
+These notes were taken by following along [React testing for beginners](https://leveluptutorials.com/tutorials/react-testing-for-beginners/react-testing-for-beginners) tutorial from LevelUpTutorials by Scott Tolinski.

 [Jest - Official Documentation](https://jestjs.io/docs/getting-started)